Why Do People Use Vinyl?

 We call Fibrex ecofriendly because it is manufactured from sustainable building materials.
 Furthermore, it does not require any sort of harmful chemicals such as wood preservatives and painting treatments.

-What exactly is Fibrex?
+What exactly is Fibrex®?

 How did we develop a product that combines the best of both worlds?
 Fibrex is comprised of 40% wood fiber and 60% thermoplastic polymer.
 It has twice the strength of vinyl, making it resistant to damage from any sort of climate.
 The weathertight seals stay firm and closed, keeping your home a comfortable temperature.
 This material is extremely low maintenance because it does not rot and decay or peal and flake.
-Its color also stays beautiful – as the it is part of the product, not painted on.
+Its color stays beautiful as it is part of the product, not painted on.